 Preventing incidents is one of the most important functions of an enterprise information security team, but having a strong security incident response process is also important.
-Even the
+Even the most secure organizations eventually will face a security incident and may need outside support to augment their in-house incident response capabilities.
+To determine what happened, when it happened, who did it and how to prevent it in the future, it often takes special digital forensics skills most infosec teams don't have in-house.

 However, the midst of an incident is one of the worst times to identify a trusted partner to support any incident response needs, which is why enterprises should try to select an incident response firm before an incident ever occurs.
 As part of an extended computer security incident response team or CSIRT, this partner, or partners, may need to be called upon to investigate specific types of incidents.